Alcaro/Arlib/arlib/sandbox/README.txt

  everything with cloexec.
 In practice, which file descriptors are that?
 The only way to list open file descriptors on Linux is /proc/self/fd/, which isn't available.
 We can't ask the broker for a list either, we're probably a fork and the broker doesn't know our PID.
-We can reduce RLIMIT_NOFILE and iterate over them, but that's ugly; I'd rather not.
+We can reduce RLIMIT_NOFILE and iterate over them, but that's ugly, I'd rather not.

 However, there is one possibility: Place a process in the sandbox PID namespace, but otherwise unrestricted, and ask it for /proc/getpid()/fd/.
 Since it's in the sandbox namespace, it can't see processes it shouldn't; it can return data about other processes in the sandbox, but that's fine.
- (Making this the namespace init, PID 1, would be the easiest solution; this would also allow it to reap zombies.)
+ (Making this the namespace init, PID 1, would be the easiest solution; as mentioned above, this would also allow it to reap zombies.)

 Killing the other threads is also tricky.
+(Threads aren't implemented yet, but they still need to be considered.)
 There's no syscall to list them, nor is there any obvious way to terminate them - sending SIGKILL terminates the entire process.

 But, again, it's possible: The list can be found in /proc/getpid()/task/ and fetched by the namespace init, and installing a signal handler could cause any recipient thread to terminate itself.
 SIGSYS, for example, we already have a SIGSYS handler.
 Signals can be blocked, but only if it can get past seccomp, which it can't.
-(And exec in multithreaded programs at all is rare.)
+(And exec in multithreaded programs at all is rare - even if a multithreaded program wants to exec something, it usually does fork() first, which only clones one thread.)

-However, it's a lot of effort, and since the sandbox is in a chroot, it doesn't really accomplish anything.
+However, it's a lot of effort, and since the sandbox can't specify paths (and it's in a chroot, so no paths exist), it doesn't really accomplish anything.

 Removing the need to chroot would be a slight improvement, but won't accomplish much either;
  I would be happy if I could remove CLONE_NEWUSER, but it's also needed for CLONE_NEWPID, which I